aj0-2024/py-algo-ds/README.md

 | 4 | Sunset Views |
 | 5 | Merging meeting time |
 | 6 | Apple Stocks |

+#### Notes
+- Not always accurate so be careful.
+- Next step to consider is Dynamic Programming.

 ### Matrix Problems
 | # | Problem |